teebid/aicure_opendbm/docs/website/versioned_docs/version-2.0/more-resources.md

 title: More Resources
 ---

-There’s always more to learn: how to use OpenDBM, OpenDBM Biomaker variables, Data Guidelines, and Extras
+There’s always more to learn: how to use OpenDBM, OpenDBM Biomaker variables, Data Guidelines, and Resource

 ## Where to go from here